KFBC: History

 Soon after signing on, KFBC forced Cheyenne's original radio station, KYAN on 1400, off the air.
-In 1941 (or 1942, depending on the source), KYAN's owners sold their facilities to KFBC.
+In 1941 (or 1942 depending on the source), KYAN's owners sold their facilities to KFBC.

 KFBC originally was an independent station before becoming an affiliate of NBC Blue, before going independent again.
 From the very start, KFBC was very sports orientated, being the first to hire Curt Gowdy as a broadcaster.
 The McCracken family started KFBC-TV (now KGWN-TV) in 1954, effectively making the two sister outlets, along with the Wyoming Tribune Eagle.

 In the 21st century, KFBC took on a news/talk format omnipresent of post-golden era stations, while including some sports, like the Motor Racing Network.
 A massive shake-up of Cheyenne AM affiliations occurred between 2006 and 2016; fellow station KRAE went from classic country to ESPN to oldies.
 Upon KRAE's switch from sports to oldies, KFBC took up the position as Cheyenne's sports station, which the station management regarded well.
 Meanwhile, KGAB picked up KFBC's news and talk status.
 Both KFBC and former sister station '92.9 The Boss' launched Christmas Cash in the 2010s, a give-away contest that continues to exist as of the 2020 Holiday season.
-In the 2020s, KFBC continues to serve as Cheyenne's CBS Sports Radio station and will occasionally air local games and events.
+In the 2020s, KFBC continues to serve as Cheyenne's Infinity Sports Network station and will occasionally air local games and events.
 Recently, the station will play music during fireworks, mainly for 4th of July, and now for New Year's Day fireworks.

 Programming

-KFBC is mostly a pass-through for CBS Sports Radio, but occasionally airs local programming.
+KFBC is mostly a pass-through for Infinity Sports Network, but occasionally airs local programming.
 It produces two local shows each weekday.
-During the weekend, it is a full simulcast of the CBS Sports Radio national feed, aside from live sports coverage.
+During the weekend, it is a full simulcast of the Infinity Sports Network national feed, aside from live sports coverage.